 Negative effects on employees

 Dust can pose serious health risks for the factory’s workers.
-Regular exposure to dust particles can cause irritation to the skin, eyes, respiratory system, ears, and more.
+Regular exposure to dust particles can irritate to the skin, eyes, respiratory system, ears, and more.
 Allergies are also common.
 If the employees spend at least a few hours in such conditions every day, they are at risk of developing serious long-term illnesses.
 Dust on the floor might cause slipping accidents.
 Different US states and foreign countries have laws which protect employees from exposure to dangerous substances in the air.
 To meet these laws, companies must create a safe working environment.
-There are numerous methods of doing so, and our blog will discuss them further below.

 Negative effects on your equipment